Zetela annectens

 Zetela annectens is a species of sea snail, a marine gastropod mollusk in the family Solariellidae, the top snails.

 Description

 The length of the shell attains 5.8 mm.
+The shell is described as being higher than it is wide, in mature specimens, and chalky-white in colour.
+It resembles Lamellitrochus species, although it differs in the number of spiral cords in the base.

 Distribution

 This marine species is endemic to New Zealand and occurs off the Great Barrier Island at depths between 486 m and 655 m.